symfony/symfony-docs/contributing/documentation/overview.rst

 * The code follows the :doc:`Symfony Coding Standards</contributing/code/standards>`
   as well as the `Twig Coding Standards`_;
-* Each line should break approximately after the first word that crosses the 72nd character (so most lines end up being 72-78 lines);
+* Each line should break approximately after the first word that crosses the 72nd character (so most lines end up being 72-78 characters);
 * To avoid horizontal scrolling on code blocks, we prefer to break a line correctly if it crosses the 85th character;
 * When you fold one or more lines of code, place ``...`` in a comment at the point